-Incarnate - written for Christmas 2013 - is a serious piece, not long but with the broadest scope of any, a two-part telling of the story within universal history, usable as a single poem or split into a "prologue" and "epilogue" to an event.
+Incarnate is a serious piece, not long, but with the broadest scope of any, a two-part telling of the story within universal history, usable as a single poem or split into a "prologue" and "epilogue" to an event.

-As well as the shorter poems listed, any of The last straw can be used as short poems on their own - The word, The nativity and The magi probably best - as might the poems about the birth (Dancing) and the shepherds (Modus operandi ) from A Christmas commentary.
+As well as the shorter poems listed, any of The last straw can be used as short poems on their own - The word, The nativity and The magi probably best - as might the shorter poems from A Christmas commentary.

 Finally there are four sequences which were created as narrative frameworks for a whole service or concert when mixed with other elements:

 The last straw comprises eight short poems acting as introductions to some of the usual carol service bible readings.

 The four longer poems of Magi provide a contemporary interpretation of the story which can be shared among any number of voices.